signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 ### Changes in Logs in Splunk OpenTelemetry Connector for Kubernetes(SCK-OTEL)
 * Redhat UBI docker images for our applications are no longer available, as we now use scratch images.
-* SCK-OTEL does not support AWS Firelens.
-AWS Firelens uses Fluentd and we can achieve similar outcomes with opentelemetry.
+* Splunk OpenTelemetry Collector for Kubernetes does not support AWS Firelens.
+AWS Firelens uses Fluentd and we can achieve similar outcomes with OpenTelemetry.

 ### Changes in Metrics in Splunk OpenTelemetry Connector for Kubernetes(SCK-OTEL)
-* The naming convention of the metrics used in SCK-OTEL has changed and you will observe some minor differences in the names of the metrics.
+* The naming convention of the metrics used in Splunk OpenTelemetry Collector for Kubernetes follows the OpenTelemetry specification and is different than SCK.
+You will observe some minor differences in the names of the metrics.
 * Previously in SCK, you could get a large number of metrics from various APIs for kubernetes.
 However, in recent versions of kubernetes 1.18+, these API sources are disabled by default and there are fewer metrics available.
 The previous list of metrics can be found [here](https://github.com/splunk/fluent-plugin-kubernetes-metrics/blob/master/metrics-information.md).

-Some additional metrics that are available in SCK-OTEL are metrics about the open telemetry collector itself.
+Some additional metrics that are available in Splunk OpenTelemetry Collector for Kubernetes are metrics about the OpenTelemetry Collector itself.

-These are the metrics available in SCK-OTEL:
+These are the metrics available in Splunk OpenTelemetry Collector for Kubernetes:
 * container.cpu.time
 * container.cpu.utilization
 * container.filesystem.available